HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 What about the hyphenation?
 Off?

 Confusing passages within the text:
-208: LunenSIS regens. - 'sis' is a capitalized font 11! just 'bigger'.
+- 208: LunenSIS regens. - 'sis' is a capitalized font 11! just 'bigger'.
-248: pape viti super - 'ti' is a smaller font 6.5! superscript
+- 248: pape viti super - 'ti' is a smaller font 6.5! superscript
-437b: at the end of 3o where 'o' is a smaller font 6.5! superscript Reply from Kirsi:
+- 437b: at the end of 3o where 'o' is a smaller font 6.5! superscript

+Reply from Kirsi Salonen:
--Lunensis - it's probably just an accidental use of the wrong font.
+- Lunensis - it's probably just an accidental use of the wrong font.
 It doesn't make any difference
 - viti - when you look at the actual edition, you will notice that it is Pope Clement VI and the text has vi followed by ti as the superscript, i.e. vi-ti (= sexti).

 How do I take into account that almost every document has some entry in the apparatus criticus?
 However, I think it is quite relevant to address the work done by Sara Risberg.
 Surely the manual work applies to each word or phrase individually?
 I think relevant to know what are the typical grammatical "challenges" in the penitentiary material.
 And what Sara has had to edit for a "better" Latin.